 Fresh Date Season

 Dates are the fruit of date palms, which grow in the desert.
-Dates are harvested in February and March in Arizona and California where the U.S. crop is grown.
+Dates are harvested between September and March in Arizona and California where the U.S. crop is grown.
 If you've never had a freshly harvested date, they are worth seeking out for their insanely sweet, caramel-like taste and soft texture.
 Farmers markets in Southern California and Arizona may have fresh dates in season; they are also available mail order from some growers and may be found at Middle Eastern markets.

 That said, most dates are allowed to hang on the trees to "cure" and dry a bit.
 These are the "fresh dates" available at many specialty grocery stores and they are also perfectly delicious.

 How to Choose Fresh Dates

 Fresh dates can be wrinkled, but they shouldn't feel hard.
 Look for fresh dates that are plump looking and have a slightly glossy look to their skin.
 Avoid dates that have crystallized sugar on their skins (a little whiteness is okay, but not actual crystals).

 Types of Dates